OfficeDev/office-js-docs-pr/docs/resources/resources-glossary.md

 ## application

 **Application** refers to an Office application.
-The Office applications that support Office Add-ins are Excel, OneNote, Outlook, PowerPoint, Project, Visio, and Word.
+The Office applications that support Office Add-ins are Excel, OneNote, Outlook, PowerPoint, Project, and Word.

 See also: [client](#client), [host](#host), [Office application, Office client](#office-application-office-client).